fzero/lhl-lectures/w1d4-callbacks/README.md

 You'll find that most JS documentation refers to function parameters as _callbacks_, which can be a bit confusing (what exactly are we calling back?), but there's a reason behind it.

 There are several operations that can take time to be completed - especially ones related to network connections.
-The people who designed Javascript opted to keep the language fast by making most operations that take time to be completed _asynchronous_, meaning that the main program won't wait for them to be completed.
+The people who designed Javascript opted to keep the language fast by making most operations that take time  _asynchronous_, meaning that the main program _won't wait for them to be completed_.

 In those situations, we use functions that receive a function to be _called back_ with the results once the operation is done - hence the name.
 We'll discuss asynchronous callbacks in depth in the coming weeks, so don't worry too much about it right now.